2019 Rakuten Japan Open Tennis Championships

 The 2019 Rakuten Japan Open Tennis Championships was a men's tennis tournament played on outdoor hard courts.
 It was the 46th edition of the Japan Open, and part of the ATP Tour 500 series of the 2019 ATP Tour.
-It was held at the Ariake Coliseum in Tokyo, Japan, from September 30–October 6, 2019.
+It was held at the Ariake Coliseum in Tokyo, Japan, from September 30 through October 6, 2019.
+First-seeded Novak Djokovic won the singles title.